lmmx/pyx-sys/README.md

 >>> x_session
 WindowTree (rooted at RootWindow, id: 0x13f, (has no name))
 >>> wm_territory
-WorkspaceTree of 9 workspaces (30 windows)
+WorkspaceTerritory of 9 workspaces (30 windows)
 >>> tmux_server
 TmuxServer of 15 sessions (15 windows)
 ```